The Remnants

 The Remnants (Korean: 공동정범) is a Korean Documentary film on the aftermath of 2009 Yongsan Tragedy by the same director of Two Doors.
-While Two Door focuses on the compel of authoritative forces on the evictees, The Remnants dives in the life of the protesters after their release from the jail and scrutinizes the interpersonal relationships among them.
+While Two Doors focuses on the compel of authoritative forces on the evictees, The Remnants dives in the life of the protesters after their release from the jail and scrutinizes the interpersonal relationships among them.

 Background: The Yongsan Tragedy

 On January 20, 2009, after failing to appeal to the government for protection against loss of homes and businesses, around 40 renters occupied an abandoned 4-story building in Yongsan District to protest against the insufficient compensation, as a result of urban redevelopment.
-The protesters were in possession of a considerable amount of incendiary materials and were throwing down Molotov cocktails in defense of the police suppression.
-In response to the protest, the police department swiftly despatched the SWAT team without prior run-through of the action or verbal negotiation with the protestors and the police was only equipped with one crane, one pump fire truck, and no air mattresses.
+The police department swiftly despatched the SWAT team without prior run-through of the action or verbal negotiation with the protestors and the police was only equipped with one crane, one pump fire truck, and no air mattresses.
+The protesters were in possession of incendiary materials and a few of them were throwing down Molotov cocktails in response to the police deployment.
 During the clash between protestors and the police, a fire broke out and eventually took the life of five protestors and one police officer.

 Film synopsis

 Unsatisfied with the compensation of relocation offered by the government, a group of protestors made up of renters and small business owners organized a sit-in demonstration on the abandoned building.
 The demonstration soon called the attention of the local police force, and the riot police was deployed to repress the protest.
 The riot police used water cannon to expel the evictees but failed as the protesters ran into a lookout built prior to the demonstration.
-The SWAT team quickly reacted to this action by attempting to enter the building from the rooftop, but instantaneously an unknown fire broke down in the lookout and caused the death of five evictees and one police officer.
+The SWAT team quickly reacted to this action by attempting to enter the building from the rooftop.
+One of the evictee reacted by throwing oil down at the police who was using cutting tools and producing sparkles, in the hope of discouraging them.
+The oil quickly inflamed and a fire broke out inside and outside the lookout, causing the death of five evictees and one police officer.
 The protestors were brought to trial and sentenced to jail for four years.

 Besides the unstated facts, the documentary film focuses heavily on the personal life, the reunion and the conflicts of the evictees after their release.